swapnil-sarda/Projects/README.md

 Inforgraphic on Income vs Expenditure in New York City.

-Both files present in the readme section
+Both files present above readme section.